dalekunce/sidewalkwidths-portland/README.md

-# Sidewalk Widths NYC
+# Sidewalk Widths Toronto

-Sidewalk Widths NYC uses [New York City's Sidewalk dataset](https://data.cityofnewyork.us/City-Government/Sidewalk/vfx9-tbb6) to produce a map of sidewalk widths for the 5 boroughs.
+Sidewalk Widths Toronto uses the [City of Toronto's open sidewalk dataset](https://open.toronto.ca/dataset/topographic-mapping-physical-area-of-sidewalks/) to produce a map of sidewalk widths for the city.

+This is inspired by, and forked from, Meli Harvey's [Sidewalk Widths NYC](http://www.sidewalkwidths.nyc) project.
+We borrow [methods and code](https://github.com/meliharvey/sidewalkwidths-nyc) from the original project.

 This repo contains the notebooks to reproduce this work, as well as the finished Sidewalk Width dataset in GeoJSON format.